garrardkitchen/mcp-example/README.md

 dotnet build
 ```

-I then either returned to the mcp.json file and clicked the start button to start the MCP Server.
-You can also do this in the Agent view:s
+I then either returned to the `mcp.json` file and clicked the `Start` button above `MyFirstMCP` to start the MCP Server.
+You can also do this in the Agent view:

 ![](2025-04-18-14-50-06.png)

 The MCP server is now running.

-Returning to the agent view, I entered the following request:
+Returning to the Agent view, I entered the following request:

 ![](2025-04-18-14-47-25.png)